What is community planning?

-Community Planning in Fife began in 1999 when Fife Partnership first came together.
-Fife’s first Community Plan (2000 – 2010) set out long term ambitions for the Kingdom.
-It was refreshed in 2004 using scenarios to help reduce uncertainty about the coming years, and again in 2007 to focus on key priorities that had to be achieved if the broader ambitions were to be realised.
+Here in Fife, Community Planning began in 1999 when Fife Partnership first came together and produced Fife’s first Community Plan (2000 – 2010) which set out long term ambitions for the Kingdom.

 Strategic Environmental Assessment on Fife’s Community Plan